 - Block Building , Math and Manipulative: More complicated fine motor building tools are slowly introduced.
 Lego, K’Nex, beads are all fun challenging ways to build on manipulative skills.
 Sorting, grouping, and counting activities become more advanced; your child will be laying a strong foundation through hands on learning.

 - Dramatic Play: As in younger programs, again the importance of a Dramatic play area in the classroom is of high social importance.
-To involve your child in the planning process, the children will get involved along with the teacher in collecting props, furniture, clothing, what ever is required to set up the area they are planning for. (fire station, hair salon) The children are excited to help, and may have some ideas of their own to put forth.
+The children get involved with the teacher in collecting props, furniture, clothing, what ever is required to set up the area they are planning for (fire station, hair salon etc.).
+The children are excited to help, and may have some ideas of their own to put forth.

 - Language/Cozy Book Center: A nice friendly place for your child to sit down with age appropriate books.
 Once a week, the group takes a walk to the Public Library only three streets away, and enjoys a story time and a chance to borrow books.
 Story time happens throughout the day, one on one teacher to child and also as a larger group activity.
 Books are available for both beginning and advanced readers.